ocaml/dune/doc/formatting.rst

     -    "hello, world"
     +let () = print_endline "hello, world"

-It is then possible to accept the correction by calling ``dune promote`` to replace the source files by the corrected versions.
+Then it's possible to accept the correction by calling ``dune promote`` to replace the source files with the corrected versions.

 .. code::

     $ dune promote
     Promoting _build/default/hello.ml.formatted to hello.ml.

-As usual with promotion, it is possible to combine these two steps by running ``dune build @fmt --auto-promote``.
+As usual with promotion, it's possible to combine these two steps by running ``dune build @fmt --auto-promote``.

-Enabling and configuring automatic formatting (dune 1.x)
+Enabling and Configuring Automatic Formatting (Dune 1.x)
 ========================================================

 .. note:: This section applies only to projects with ``(lang dune 1.x)``.

-In ``(lang dune 1.x)``, no formatting is done by default.
+In ``(lang dune 1.x)``, there is no default formatting.
 This feature is enabled by adding the following to the ``dune-project`` file:

 .. code:: scheme